spamscanner/url-regex-safe/README.md

 ## Limitations

-Since we cannot use regular expression's "negative lookbehinds" functionality (due to [RE2][] limitations), we could not merge the logic from this [pull request](https://github.com/kevva/url-regex/pull/67/commits/6c31d81c35c3bb72c413c6e4af92a37b2689ead2).
+**This limitation only applies if you are using `re2`**: Since we cannot use regular expression's "negative lookbehinds" functionality (due to [RE2][] limitations), we could not merge the logic from this [pull request](https://github.com/kevva/url-regex/pull/67/commits/6c31d81c35c3bb72c413c6e4af92a37b2689ead2).
 This would have allowed us to make it so `example.jpeg` would match only if it was `example.jp`, however if you pass `example.jpeg` right now it will extract `example.jp` from it (since `.jp` is a TLD).
 An alternative solution may exist, and we welcome community contributions regarding this issue.

 ## Contributors